 As of each of March 31, 2024 and June 30, 2024, the Company was not in compliance with a financial covenant under the 2022 credit facility.
-Such noncompliance constituted an event of default under the 2022 credit facility.
+Such non-compliance constituted an event of default under the 2022 credit facility.
 On May 14, 2024, lenders under the 2022 credit facility and the Company entered into an agreement (the "First Modification Agreement") pursuant to which the lenders waived such event of default with respect to the test period ending March 31, 2024.
 On August 7, 2024, lenders under the 2022 credit facility and the Company entered into an agreement (the "Second Modification Agreement") pursuant to which the lenders waived such event of default with respect to the test period ending June 30, 2024.
 Pursuant to the Second Modification Agreement, the Company will not be able to borrow under the 2022 credit facility without the consent of the lenders until certain conditions are satisfied, including delivery of a revised business plan acceptable to the lenders and re-establishing compliance with the financial covenant.
 There can be no assurance as to when or if such conditions will be satisfied.
 The Company believes that it could rely on other sources for its liquidity needs, including, among other things, (i) obtaining new or modifying existing credit facilities and term loans; (ii) offerings of shares of Common Stock, preferred stock or other equity and or debt securities of the Company; (iii) the addition of senior recourse or non-recourse debt using existing assets as collateral; (iv) the sale of existing assets; (v) partnering with co-investors; and or (vi) cash flows from operations.
 Among other restrictions, the Second Modification Agreement also prohibits subsidiaries of the Company that own properties that secured the 2022 credit facility from making any distributions to its parent entities.
-The Second Modification Agreement, the Company made a \$4.0 million repayment under the 2022 credit facility.
+The Second Modification Agreement did not waive compliance with the financial covenant for the test period ending September 30, 2024 or any future period.
+Simultaneously with the execution of the Secon